-The Radio Data System (RDS) permits compatible FM tuners or receivers to display text determined by the broadcaster.
-The T 175 supports two RDS modes, station-name (PS mode) and radio-text (RT mode).
-However, not every FM station incorporates RDS in its broadcast signal.
+The Radio Data System (RDS) permits sending small amounts of digital information using conventional FM radio broadcasts.
+The T 785 supports two RDS modes, station-name (PS mode) and radio-text (RT mode).
+Not every FM station incorporates RDS in its broadcast signal.
 In most areas you will find from one to several RDS-enabled stations, but it is by no means impossible that your favorite stations will not be broadcasting RDS data.